April 30, 2020

 Something is happening that has never happened before...

 Lasting and sustainable peace in Afghanistan can only be achieved through a fully inclusive process that features women and women’s issues as central to both the negotiations and the implementation of a post-conflict settlement.
-To explore options and develop new proposals to achieve this critical objective, Georgetown University’s Master of Science of Foreign Service (MSFS) program is collaborating with Women Forward International (WFI) on an exciting new program entitled Waging Peace in Afghanistan.
+To explore options and develop new proposals to achieve this critical objective, Georgetown University’s Master of Science of Foreign Service (MSFS) program collaborated with Women Forward International (WFI) on an exciting new program entitled Waging Peace in Afghanistan.

 Deliverables and Impact

 Women Forward International hosted a virtual workshop with Georgetown University and the United Nations (UNITAR) where the students presented the results of their research along with their proposals for the future.
 The presentation was attended by special guest speakers including international dignitaries whose work is relevant to the Afghan peace process and the student report will be published by UNITAR.

 Many of my students said they ‘never knew what a difference it makes to study an international security issue through a gender lens.’
 Already Women Forward International’s support for this project has been life-changing for our students.

 Director of Georgetown University’s Master of Science of Foreign Service Program